Sacusa/os161/design/asst-design.md

         int sys_lseek(int fd, off_t pos, int whence, off_t *new_pos);

     The above function is the kernel-level function that implements the lseek syscall.
 If the seek is successful, 0 is returned and the new position in file is reflected in 'new_pos'.
 Otherwise, an error code is returned and 'new_pos' is unchanged.

+1. __dup2__

+        int sys_dup2(int oldfd, int newfd);

+    The above function is the kernel-level function that implements the dup2 syscall.
+If the change is successful, 0 is returned.
+Otherwise, the error code is returned.

 ### 7. Exception Handling